IvanBabura/short-url-generator/README.md

 - This is just a reinsurance against an out of time initialized database (doesn't affect project operation):

+It is a problem in Embedded H2.
+If use a non-Embedded BD, this problem should go away.
 I did not do it very competently, but it is better this way and without possible errors.
 Spring Boot won't let me run the utility before the controllers, and I'm not up to this problem right now.
 Even though it works so well.

+- Scary site?
+Disgusting Front End?
+Terrible HTML and invalid script?

+Sorry, but I'm doing the server, not the front.
+The site is just for show, what my REST is works.
+A-a-and...
+I don't know CSS, just plain HTML and JS, and no deepening.
+Therefore, what is, is.
 ____
 # Русский